Volunteering in hospitals

 Applying for a volunteering role

 Individual trusts will advise but you may expect to have to complete an application form.

-You must be over 16 to volunteer.
+You must be over 16 to volunteer in a health and social care trust except in the Belfast Trust where volunteers must be at least 18.
 If you have a criminal record you will be asked to declare this.
 You may be asked to get a criminal records check.

 Following submission of an application form you may be asked to have a short informal meeting with health and social care trust staff.
 You may also be asked to provide references.

 There are many roles open to volunteers in hospitals.
 Some roles involve working with hospital staff, while others involve spending time with patients.
 For example, you might help staff with administrative tasks, or you might sit with a patient during an eye operation.
 Often volunteers spend time talking to patients who don’t have friends or family members to visit them.

 It is up to you how much time you spend volunteering each week or month.
 However, individual trusts may ask you to commit to volunteering for a certain period of time, for example six months.
 Normally, volunteers are asked to be available at the same time each week or month.
 This allows the hospital staff to know in advance how much help they will have each day.

 Most people who volunteer in hospitals simply want to help other people, but being a volunteer can help you too.
 For example, volunteering in a hospital is a good way to gain experience if you’re interested in a career in healthcare.
 People who volunteer can find it boosts their confidence.